Koopman Mode Decomposition of Thermodynamic Dissipation in Nonlinear Langevin Dynamics: Materials and Methods

 \subsection{Simulating the virtual dynamics}

-Having obtained the housekeeping part of the local mean velocity $\bm{\nu}_t^\mathrm{hk}$, we generated time-series trajectories by simulating the virtual dynamics driven by $\bm{\nu}_t^\mathrm{hk}$ in Eq.~(\ref{eq:Langevin_hk}).
-We simulated the dynamics using an eighth-order Runge–Kutta method with a time step $\Delta s = 1$, generating trajectories of length $S=150$ steps.
-For each parameter setting of the noisy FitzHugh–Nagumo model, we generated $N=1000$ independent trajectories to evaluate the decomposition of the entropy production rate.
-These trajectories serve as Monte Carlo samples for approximating the terms in our decomposition.
-The initial conditions for the trajectories were sampled from the discretized steady-state distribution $p_t(\bm{x})$.
-Hereafter, we denote by $\bm{x}_{n,s}$ the state at time $s$ of the $n$-th trajectory.
+Having obtained $\bm{\nu}_t^\mathrm{hk}$, we generated time-series trajectories by simulating the virtual dynamics in Eq.~\ref{eq:Langevin_hk}.
+We used an eighth-order Runge–Kutta method with a time step $\Delta s = 1$, generating trajectories of length $S=150$.
+For each parameter setting, we generated $N=1000$ independent trajectories to evaluate the decomposition.
+These trajectories serve as Monte Carlo samples for approximating the terms in our decomposition, and their initial conditions were sampled from the discretized steady-state distribution $p_t(\bm{x})$.
+Hereafter, $\bm{x}_{n,s}$ denotes the state at time $s$ of the $n$-th trajectory.